plzm/rag-vector-agent-semantic-kernel/labs/lab1/readme.md

 ```

 This time the LLM remembered what was asked before and responded with a short version of the research abstract about large language models.

+## High-Level Summary

+### Focus
+Adding Semantic Kernel to an application, using Azure OpenAI, and creating prompt functions.

+### Objectives
+- Add Semantic Kernel to an existing application
+- Use Semantic Kernel to chat with the Azure OpenAI LLM
+- Define a prompt function and use it in an application
+- Recognize the need for chat history and how to add it

+### Additional Exercises
+- Experiment with different Temperature values to see their influence on the output

+### Further Ideas
+- Explore the impact of token starvation or retries in a filter